openedx/docs.openedx.org/source/developers/references/glossary.rst

       All problems require accessible labels.

-      For more information, see `partnercoursestaff:Simple Editor`.

-   advanced editor
+   Advanced editor

       An OLX (open learning XML) editor in a problem component that allows you to create and edit any type of problem.
-For more information, see `partnercoursestaff:Advanced Editor`.

    Amazon Web Services (AWS)